Sunscreen In A Pill?

 A Final Word

-The fact of the matter is and always will be that sunscreen pills cannot protect against sun damage, like burns or cancer, and should not be used in place of typical sunscreen products.
+The fact of the matter is and always will be that sunscreen pills cannot protect against sun damage, like burns or cancer, and should not be used in place of typical sunscreen in a pill products.
 Only topical treatments such as lotions, creams and sprays have been tested and approved by the FDA in protecting skin from the sun’s radiations.
-Sunscreen pills are a massive waste of money, and may have dire consequences if people continue to believe that they are protecting themselves from sunburns or skin cancer by using these pills.
+Sunscreen in a pill is a massive waste of money, and may have dire consequences if people continue to believe that they are protecting themselves from sunburns or skin cancer by using these pills.

 So, take Abudo’s word on this: don’t take a risk on your health; be vigilant in finding out which products actually work and which don’t.